Why Is Bone Preservation for Dental Implants Important?

 Bone Density Matters When Placing a Dental Implant

-dental implant scan after bone graft Bethesda Dental implants with our practice have an impressive success rate of over 97%, lasting a minimum of 20 years for patients at Elite Prosthetic Dentistry, even though the national average for dental implant restoration success over the same time period is only 83.4% [3].
-Over 20 years at Elite Prosthetic Dentistry, our success rate for dental implant restoration is 97%.
-However, in order for dental implants to be properly placed and last a lifetime, you need to have enough bone in your jaw [4].
+Dental implants with our practice have an impressive success rate of over 97%, lasting a minimum of 20 years for patients at Elite Prosthetic Dentistry, even though the national average for dental implant restoration success over the same time period is only 83.4% [3].
+However, in order for dental implants to be properly placed and last for decades with proper care, you need to have enough bone in your jaw [4].

 Since dental implants allow you to bite, chew, and essentially have all the functions of a natural tooth, they must be secure in your jaw.
 To correctly place a dental implant for successful healing and fusion with your natural jawbone, enough bone with good density must initially exist in the area.